microsoft/botbuilder-tools/packages/MSBot/docs/bot-file-encryption.md

 ```
 This will encrypt all sensitive data and give you a new secret key which you can use with --secret switch.

+**NOTE** You can (re)set your bot file secret for Azure Bot Service by updating the botFileSecret application settings for your bot in the Azure portal.
+To do this,
+- Navigate to https://portal.azure.com, sign in with your azure account
+- Locate and open the settings blade for your bot
+- Click on application settings under **App Service Settings** in the left nav
+- Locate the 'botFileSecret' application settings and update the value to the new secret
+- Click on 'Save'

 ## Clearing the secret

 You can stop using encryption by passing in the secret with a --clear flag.